redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

 - Migrate users, groups, and permissions (redmine ACL model is complex and cannot be transposed 1-1 to gitlab ACL)
-- Migrate repositories (piece of cake to do by hand, + redmine allows multiple repositories per project where gitlab do not)
+- Migrate repositories (piece of cake to do by hand, + redmine allows multiple repositories per project where gitlab does not)
 - Migrate wikis (because we don't use them at @oasiswork, feel free to contribute)
-- Migrate the whole redmine installation , because namespacing is different in redmine and gitlab
+- Migrate the whole redmine installation at once, because namespacing is different in redmine and gitlab
 - Archive the redmine project for you
 - Keep creation/edit dates as metadata
-- Keep "watchers" on tickets (gitlab API v3 doe not expose it)
+- Keep "watchers" on tickets (gitlab API v3 does not expose it)
-- Keep date/times as metadata
+- Keep dates/times as metadata
-- Keep track of issue relations orientation (not such notion on gitlab)
+- Keep track of issue relations orientation (no such notion on gitlab)
 - Remember who closed the issue
 - Migrate tags ([redmine_tags](https://www.redmine.org/plugins/redmine_tags)
-  plugin), as they are not exposed in API
+  plugin), as they are not exposed in gitlab API

 Requires
 --------